-SE668 Ayurveda Theory 1: Food as Medicine (3 didactic units)
+SE668 Ayurveda Theory 1: Food as Medicine (3 didactic units) (45 academic hours)

 In this elective course, students are introduced to the fundamental principles of Ayurveda.
 They learn and understand the Ayurvedic approach to health through Tridosha theory.
 They will learn the art of cooking with culinary herbs and spices to practice the Ayurvedic theory of food as medicine.